oxidecomputer/amd-apcb/README.md

 # Purpose

-This crate allows you to manipulate APCB (AGESA PSP Configuration Blob), either directly in an image (u8 slice).
+This crate allows you to manipulate APCB (AGESA PSP Configuration Blob), directly in an image (u8 slice).

 # Usage